 Unfortunately, state support for homeless prevention yo-yos over the years, so CCH must advocate every year for its funding.
 Illinois increased prevention funding to $11 million in FY 2007 and FY 2008.
 But by FY 2012, funding was less than $1.5 million and federal stimulus for prevention grants was running out.
 Working with our homeless leaders, community supporters and Housing Action Illinois, CCH persuaded legislators to restore $4 million in FY 2013.

 • Community organizing trains homeless people to advocate on key issues.
 Each year, more than 4,500 people participate in weekly to monthly outreach programs at shelters, transitional housing and street programs across Chicago.
 Hundreds of shelter residents later work with us at rallies, meetings and trips to City Hall or Springfield.

 • Advocacy and public policy works to preserve the shelter safety net, develop affordable housing, and improve the supply of transitional and living wage jobs.
 We press for access to support services and public schools.
 CCH also pursues re-entry options for the formerly incarcerated, including women who were trafficked in the sex trade.

 • The Law Project offers no-charge legal aid services.
-In 2012, three attorneys represented 252 clients in Chicago and the suburbs, 96% of them homeless students and unaccompanied youth.
-It is the only legal aid program in Illinois solely dedicated to serving people who are homeless or at-risk.
+In 2013, three attorneys represented 284 clients in Chicago and the suburbs, 98% of them homeless students and unaccompanied youth.
+It is the only legal aid program in Illinois dedicated solely to serving people who are homeless or at-risk.